KitKat is denied a trademark for their distinctive shaped bar.

 Jointly these two decisions illustrate just how problematic non-traditional trade marks types can be.
 The central issue seemingly one of being clear, and in using the trade mark in such a way that it is recognisable as a standalone brand which actually functions as a badge of origin in its own right.

-Max Stacey, head of trade marks at Baron Warren Redfern, explained that the mere recognition by the public of a shape or colour being associated with a particular company is not enough in itself to establish the presence of a trade mark.
+Max Stacey, head of our trade marks attorneys in London at Baron Warren Redfern, explained that the mere recognition by the public of a shape or colour being associated with a particular company is not enough in itself to establish the presence of a trade mark.

 He said: “The survey evidence provided by Nestlé before the UK-IPO showed a very substantial number of responses linked the shape of four fingered bar with the Kit Kat product and with Nestlé.
 However, the CJEU held that this was not enough, and that it would have had to be shown that the shape mark had been used in its own right to promote the product, without reference to say the Kit Kat word mark.